Eight women accuse Morgan Freeman in report of bad behavior and harassment

 The iconic actor has been nominated four other times for an Oscar and is also famous for his voice-over work in the Oscar-winning documentaries “March of the Penguins” and “The Long Way Home.”

-His distinctive voice can also be heard in Visa commercials and he was recently tapped to be the new voice of the Vancouver (Canada) TransLink metro system.
+His distinctive voice can also be heard in Visa commercials.
+Although he was recently tapped to be the new voice of the Vancouver (Canada) TransLink metro system, the agency said in a statement Thursday that he's been dropped for now as a result of the "serious allegations."

+"TransLink has decided to pause his voice announcements as part of a Visa ad campaign on the transit system."